 Unlike corporate organisations, nonprofits operate in a completely different manner.
 On one hand, you want to focus on your mission.
 Yet, there is still the HR administration aspect where you need to employ and pay staff to help run your mission and activities.
 How should you start while still complying to the core requirements as a nonprofit organisation?

-What is a nonprofit organisation?
+What is a nonprofit organization?

 A nonprofit organisation is defined as a legally constituted organisation whose main purpose is to support or engage in activities of public or private interest without any commercial or monetary profits.

-Understanding payroll needs of a nonprofit organisation
+Understanding payroll needs of a nonprofit organization

 Generally, payroll processes operate the same way as that of for-profit business.
-However, there are some differences depending on the structure at the nonprofit organisation and the type of workers that are employed.
+However, there are some differences depending on the structure at the nonprofit organization and the type of workers that are employed.
 For instance, a nonprofit organisation may employ a mix of full-time employees, part-time employees as well as volunteers.
 This is where there are certain differences in terms of the payroll process.

 Tax exemptions are one of the key differences between a nonprofit organisation vs a for-profit business.
 This also depends on the type of nonprofit entity that is being registered within the country.
-For instance, tax exemptions for nonprofit organisations vary depending on whether the organisation is registered as a society, charitable trust or public company limited by guarantee.
+For instance, tax exemptions for nonprofit organization vary depending on whether the organisation is registered as a society, charitable trust or public company limited by guarantee.
 The regulations around tax exemptions also vary across countries, hence it is best to do some research before registering your entity.

 Payroll for nonprofit full-time workers is also dependent on whether a minimum wage applies to the country that you are operating in.
 Commissions and bonuses are typically avoided as these are often tied to performance and can be linked to fraudulent activity.
-Volunteer compensation can be a little tricky as this depends on the organisation’s culture and also market practices in the country.
+Volunteer compensation can be a little tricky as this depends on the organization culture and also market practices in the country.
 If you decide to compensate a volunteer, the amount must be nominal i.e. insignificant and irregular.
 Paying a volunteer on a regular basis and a significant amount can raise a red flag, and result in classifying the volunteer as a full-time employee.

 Alignment with your mission and values